Balance-Based Cryptography: Physically Computing Any Boolean Function: Preliminaries

 \subsection{Bags and Shuffle Operation}

-Bags used in our protocols are small opaque bags that can be closed at the top with the same size, color, and weight (see Fig. \ref{fig1}).
+Bags used in our protocols are small opaque bags with the same size, color, and weight, and can be closed at the top (see Fig. \ref{fig1}).
 Each bag can contain multiple coins and can be placed on a balance scale.

 Given $k$ bags, each with the same number of coins inside (but with slightly different weights), the players may jointly \textit{shuffle} all bags into a uniformly random permutation unknown to all players.
 This operation has previously been used in \cite{balls}, where there are balls inside each bag.